 2023.
 Siuslaw final-consonant reduplication and the anti-mirative domain.
 STUF - Language Typology and Universals 76:4 ► pp. 471 ff.

 2024.
 Discourse markers as the locus of signaling the main-event line in Alsea narratives.
 Linguistics 62:1 ► pp. 229 ff.

 Verdonik, Darinka, Iztok Kosem, Ana Zwitter Vitez, Simon Krek & Marko Stabej

-This list is based on CrossRef data as of 10 april 2021.
+This list is based on CrossRef data as of 29 january 2024.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.